MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-01.md

 ### Improvement Proposals (SIPs) - All Open SIPs

 Below is a list of all the open proposals as of now.
-Consider providing your input directly in the GitHub issue.
+To see the actual proposal text, click on the `Files Changed` tab.
+If you'd like, you can provide your input directly in the GitHub issue.

 - [Add Poseidon hash SIP](https://github.com/sui-foundation/sips/pull/12)
 - [Add WebAuthn SIP](https://github.com/sui-foundation/sips/pull/9)